32 Most Exotic Orchid Varieties and Types

 exotic orchid varieties

-Fly Orchid (Ophrys insectifera)
+Fly Orchid (Ophrys Insectifera)

 Just like its name, this exotic orchid looks precisely like a fly perched on green blooms.
 The insect figure has red to brown colors formed from folded hairy petals.
-A silver mark is also seen in the center of the “body,” which seems like a pair of wings.

 13. White Egret Orchid